veyselbalck/Transparent-Material-Shader-Graph/README.md

-# Transparent-Material-Shader-Graph
-This project provides a Unity Shader Graph and material for creating transparent effects on 3D objects.

 # Transparent Material Shader Graph

 This project contains a Unity Shader Graph file (`hole.shadergraph`) and a material (`transparent.mat`) for creating transparent effects on objects in Unity.